jiliao/Codeforces/README.md

-# TopCoder
+# Codeforces
-Solutions to some TopCoder problems.
+Solutions to some Codeforces problems.
 Most done quickly for fun :).